Meet the PI/PS Office Team

 Molly received a B.A. with honors from Macalester College and a J.D. from NYU School of Law, where they were a Root Tilden Kern Public Interest Scholar, a founding member of NYU's Identity Documents Project, and Editor-in-Chief of the Review of Law and Social Change.
 Molly is admitted to practice in New York.

-Area of counseling expertise: public defense
+Area of counseling expertise: postgraduate fellowships, public defense, direct services, and public interest

 Emily was a Root-Tilden-Kern Public Interest Scholar at New York University Law School and graduated cum laude in 2019.
 In law school, she was co-president of the Washington Square Legal Services Bail Fund and a staff editor of the Review of Law and Social Change.
 Through her clinical experiences and summer internships, Emily has represented adults and young people in criminal, housing, family, and immigration court.